Natalia Oreiro: 2017-2019: Return to the stage, Super Crazy and FIFA World Cup

-Her return to music, with the soundtrack of Gilda's film, gave her the opportunity to return to the stage and at the beginning of 2017 she sang at several festivals in Argentina (such as Lincoln, Villa María and Mar del Plata, among others) In Madrid she repeated her role as host of the 2017 Platino Awards (winner of the Best Actress award from the audience) and the same year she received a Platinum Iris for her career at the 22nd Iris Uruguay Awards.
+Her return to music, with the soundtrack of the I'm Gilda film, gave her the opportunity to return to the stage and at the beginning of 2017 she sang at several festivals in Argentina (such as Lincoln, Villa María and Mar del Plata, among others).
+In Madrid she repeated her role as host of the 2017 Platino Awards (winner of the Best Actress award from the audience) and the same year she received a Platinum Iris for her career at the 22nd Iris Uruguay Awards.

-During 2018, the movie Re Loca was premiered, which reached 759,546 spectators in Argentina's box office, and she released two songs for the FIFA World Cup held in Russia ("United By Love" was included in the official album of the 2018 FIFA World Cup and the song "Mi Pobedim").
-She attended the Kids Choice Awards 2018 (winner of a lifetime achievement award) and the Gramado Festival in Brazil (winner of Crystal Kikito).
-In 2019, it was held her tour called "Unforgettable Tour" with 14 concerts in various cities of Russia, Belarus, Moldova and Armenia.
-A few months later he returns to Russia to attend the New Wave Festival in Sochi to sing with Roberto Kel Torres the theme Acapulco.
+During 2018, the movie Super Crazy was premiered, which reached 759,546 spectators in Argentina's box office, and she released two songs for the FIFA World Cup held in Russia ("United By Love" was included in the official album of the 2018 FIFA World Cup and the song "Mi Pobedim").
+She attended the Kids Choice Awards 2018 (winner of a Lifetime Achievement Award) and the Gramado Festival in Brazil (winner of Crystal Kikito).
+In 2019, her tour called the "Unforgettable Tour" was launched with 14 concerts in various cities of Russia, Belarus, Moldova and Armenia.
+A few months later she returned to Russia to attend the New Wave Festival in Sochi to sing with Roberto Kel Torres the theme Acapulco.
 In November 2019, the Fort Lauderdale International Film Festival in the United States awarded her with the Career Achievement Award for her career.
-In Argentina she shooted the films "La Noche Mágica" (Bad Christmas)- Gaston Portal's first film - with Diego Peretti and "Las Rojas" (The Broken Land) with Mercedes Moran.
+In Argentina she appeared in the films "La Noche Mágica" (Bad Christmas) (Gaston Portal's first film) with Diego Peretti and "Las Rojas" (The Broken Land) with Mercedes Moran.
 The turn of the year found her in Poland singing some of her greatest hits in front of 120,000 spectators.